 The import of medicinal products into France is subject to a prior authorisation from the ANSM.
 Import authorisations are issued for a specific import to be carried out within three months or a series of imports envisaged for a maximum period of one year and for a given overall quantity.
-Such import authorisation is not necessary for products with a marketing authorisation or ATU in France.
+Such import authorisation is not necessary for products with a marketing authorisation or subject to an early access programme in France.